 Biden could be Democrats' best bet, new Iowa caucus poll finds

-With the Iowa caucuses just over a year away, Democratic caucusgoers are most likely to say former Vice President Joe Biden is their pick.
+With the Iowa caucuses just over a year away, Democratic caucusgoers are most likely to say former Vice President Joe Biden is their pick for 2020.

 A new poll from CNN, the Des Moines Register and Mediacom reveals 32 percent of likely caucusgoers say Biden is their first choice.
 He is followed by Vermont Sen. Bernie Sanders, with 19 percent support, Rep. Beto O'Rourke with 11 percent, Massachusetts Sen. Elizabeth Warren with 8 percent, and California Sen. Kamala Harris with 5 percent.
 Biden also has the highest favorability rating among likely Democratic caucusgoers, at 82 percent.
 An earlier CNN poll in October of Democratic voters nationwide also landed Biden on top.